 Project flyer: Companionship flyer

-Funded in partnership by local and central government, the Total Mobility scheme subsidises licensed taxi services to assist eligible people with impairments to access appropriate transport to enhance their community participation.
+The Total Mobility scheme subsidises licensed taxi services to assist eligible people with impairments to access transport.

 - Electronic cards to eligible scheme members that discount the normal taxi (or specialist transport provider) fare by 50 percent up to a maximum fare (set by the relevant regional council)

-You can obtain a Total Mobility Card from the relevant regional Total Mobility coordinator – in Wanaka this is Community Networks.
+You can obtain a Total Mobility Card from Community Networks.
 When travelling in another region, it is a good idea to advise the taxi driver at the start of the trip if you are using a card from your home town.